videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/recording-and-live-streaming/rtmp-livestream.md

 ### `startLivestream()`

 `startLivestream()` can be used to start a RTMP livestream of the meeting which can be accessed from the `useMeeting` hook.
-These method accepts two parameters:
+This method accepts two parameters:

 - `1. outputs`: These parameter accepts an array of objects which contains the RTMP `url` and `streamKey` of the platforms you want to start the livestream.